Mayuresh-22/LFX_T2_WasmEdge_MCP_Pre_Test_Attempt/README.md

 | &nbsp;&nbsp;&nbsp;&nbsp;• handles LLM tool calls using MCP                                                                  | ✅       |
 | &nbsp;&nbsp;&nbsp;&nbsp;• sends LLM response back to the user                                                               | ✅       |
 | Explain your choice of test subjects and how you plan to get the source questions and answers (must be copyright compliant)  | ✅       |

+## Thank You!

+Thank you for taking the time to review my pre-test submission.
+I’m genuinely excited about the possibility of joining the mentorship program and eager to learn, grow, and contribute.
+If you have any feedback or suggestions, I’d love to hear them!

+Feel free to contact me via [mayureshchoudhary22@gmail.com](mailto:mayureshchoudhary22@gmail.com) or [LinkedIn](https://www.linkedin.com/in/mayureshchoudhary/).

+Looking forward to the journey ahead!